sysnet-ai/git-going/README.md

 When discussing branches, it is important to note that most git repositories will have a branch named **‘master’**.

 When the repository is first created, git creates a default branch: ‘master’.
 Because of this, most teams treat ‘master’ as the main branch, but there’s nothing special about it, it was just the first.
 There is nothing preventing the team creating a different branch ‘special’ or ‘Thanos’ and treating it as the main one.
+Actually, the [examples repository](https://github.com/sysnet-ai/git-going-examples/branches) uses 'English' as its default branch as you can see.

 Let’s take our example above.
 Some things that are true in this example and you might want to communicate to other team members: